The sixth Painleve transcendent and uniformization of algebraic curves: Introduction

+It is notable that the Picard--Hitchin class has links with non Picard--Hitchin's algebraic solutions to \Psix.
+The latter curves also produce solvable Fuchsian equations.
+This is the subject matter of Sect.~\ref{nonPH}.

-In Sect.\;\ref{Fuchs} we show that Picard--Hitchin's solutions have direct links with many important Fuchsian equations.
-For example, a simple Picard's solution yields an equation from the famous Chudnovsky list of the four Heun equations (Sect.\;\ref{Heun}).
+In Sect.~\ref{Fuchs} we show that Picard--Hitchin's solutions have direct links with many important Fuchsian equations.
+For example, a simple Picard's solution yields an equation from the famous Chudnovsky list of the four Heun equations (Sect.~\ref{Heun}).
 We give some explanations as to how these equations can be related to each other.
-The same Picard's solution is related, through corresponding Fuchsian equation, to the famous Ap\'ery linear ODE; we discuss this fact at greater length in Sect.\;\ref{apery}.
+The same Picard's solution is related, through corresponding Fuchsian equation, to the famous Ap\'ery linear \ode; we discuss this fact at greater length in Sect.~\ref{apery}.
 All these facts allow us to write down the explicit $\tau$-representations for associated inversion problems.
-Although the subsequent section (Sect.\;\ref{further}) is devoted to further illustration of the `$\theta$-apparatus' (including the nice hyperelliptic example $z^2=x^6-1$) and relationships between Hauptmoduln and solutions of Fuchsian equations, the main purpose of this section is to anticipate an important generalization which will be expounded in Sect.\;\ref{con}.
+Although the subsequent section (Sect.~\ref{further}) is devoted to further illustration of the `$\theta$-apparatus' (including the nice hyperelliptic example $z^2=x^6-1$) and relationships between Hauptmoduln and solutions of Fuchsian equations, the main purpose of this section is to anticipate an important generalization which will be expounded in the next section.

-It is notable that the Picard--Hitchin class has links with non Picard--Hitchin's algebraic solutions to \Psix.
-The latter curves also produce solvable Fuchsian equations.
-This is the subject matter of Sect.\;\ref{nonPH}.

-Section \ref{con} is devoted to differential structures on $\R$'s and, in particular, to systematization of results of sects.\;\ref{diffcalc} and \ref{further}.
+Section \ref{con} is devoted to differential structures on $\R$'s and, in particular, to systematization of results of sects.~\ref{diffcalc} and \ref{further}.
 We explain that, besides the functions and differentials, one should introduce the notion of analytic connection on $\R$.
-Sections~\ref{diffprop} and \ref{anal} show how this object is described by means of certain ODEs through the unique fundamental scalar (automorphic function).
-We present the regular recipe of getting such ODEs and exhibit nontrivial examples and exercises.
+Sections~\ref{diffprop} and \ref{anal} show how this object is described by means of certain \odes\ through the unique fundamental scalar (automorphic function).
+We present the regular recipe of getting such \odes\ and exhibit nontrivial examples and exercises.

-In final section (Sect.\;\ref{final}) we sketch a relationship between the preceding material and transcendental (solvable) Fuchsian equations on tori.
+In final section (Sect.~\ref{final}) we sketch a relationship between the preceding material and transcendental (solvable) Fuchsian equations on tori.
 Construction of such equations results from the fact that the majority of our algebraic curves cover elliptic tori.
+Since the toric coordinate has an (Abelian) integral nature the integrals themselves should also be involved into the theory.